kjaymiller/frontmatter-check/README.md

 The most common usage for this tool would be to use the CLI.

-Let's look at a simple markdown document with some frontmatter
+Let's look at a simple markdown document with some frontmatter.

 ```markdown
 ---